euler-xyz/liboracle/README.md

     alpha = e**(-elapsed / window)

 LibOracle uses `e` as the base of the exponent, but other bases will also work.
-The nice feature of the `e` is that if the initial decay rate remained constant, then the decay would be exactly complete after 1 window's duration.
-Of course, this doesn't happen because the rate of decay reduces with the magnitude.
+The nice feature of `e` is that if the initial decay rate remained constant, then the decay would be exactly complete after 1 window's duration.
+Of course, this doesn't happen because the rate of decay reduces with the magnitude and after 1 window the magnitude is reduced to `1/e = 0.367879...`.

 An important feature of exponential decay is that the decay is unaffected by the frequency of updates to the accumulator.
 This means that the reported moving averages will be unaffected by the amount of activity tracked by the oracle.
 Additionally, in cases where the tick doesn't change in an update, there is no need to spend the gas to update the accumulator -- it can be put off until needed.

-Variance is also tracked through a slight modification the above process.
+Variance is also tracked through a slight modification of the above process.

 ### Variance/Standard Deviation